-Click Here For Article on the Mediterranean Diet
+Click Here for further reading about the Mediterranean Diet

-Click Here For Article on Low GI Diet
+Click Here for further reading about the Low GI Diet

-Click Here For Article on the DASH Diet
+Click Here for further reading about the DASH Diet

 Regular physical activity is crucial to reduce stress, decrease blood pressure, assist weight loss, decrease blood lipids and maintain healthy blood sugars.
 Try to avoid prolonged periods of sitting and aim for at least 30 minutes of continuous exercise such as walking or cycling each day.